markahesketh/write-good-obsidian/README.md

 ### Manual Installation

-1. Download the latest release from the [Releases page](https://github.com/markahesketh/write-good-obsidian/releases)
+1. Navigate to the latest release from the [Releases page](https://github.com/markahesketh/write-good-obsidian/releases)
+2. Download `main.js`, `manifest.json`, and `style.css` from the latest release
-2. Extract the files into your Obsidian vault's `.obsidian/plugins/write-good-obsidian/` directory
+3. Move these files into your Obsidian vault's `.obsidian/plugins/write-good/` directory
-3. Reload Obsidian
+4. Reload Obsidian
-4. Enable the plugin in your Community Plugins settings
+5. Enable the plugin in your Community Plugins settings

 ## Usage